 View our latest Status Report

-The redesigned Chevrolet Malibu earns the IIHS Top Safety Pick+ award when equipped with an optional front crash prevention system.
+The redesigned BMW X3, a midsize luxury SUV, earns the Top Safety Pick+ award from IIHS when equipped with optional front crash prevention and specific headlights.

 View our latest Status Report